 When it came to the next race, the 4.10, Half-life vowed to change his ways.
 Instead of a 100/1 outsider, he went for a 20/1 outsider, Empire of Dirt, because it reminded him of a song about heroin.
 That’s science-betting, that is.
 His horse was hampered at the third, causing him to threaten the TV with extreme violence, but my horse fell, which cheered him up a bit.

-‘Come on Empire,’ he bellowed as he reached the middle of the field by the time they reached the water jump.
-Then, almost unnoticed Empire of Dirt crept up the outside for the final three fences and roared on by a disturbingly animated Half-life, he inched his way to the front and stayed on well to win Half-life £200 and a rare chance to be magnanimous.
+‘Come on Empire,’ he bellowed as he reached the middle of the field, at the water jump.
+Then, almost unnoticed Empire of Dirt crept up the outside for the final three fences and, roared on by a disturbingly animated Half-life, he inched his way to the front and stayed on well to win Half-life £200 and a rare chance to be magnanimous.

 ‘Fuck all you fuckers!’
 He shouted to his new, and old, friends.

 Exhausted and content we skinned up in celebration on the beach.
 Half-life then disturbed the wondrous sea peace, leaping up and shouting: ‘Jazzcakes!
 Jazzcakes!’

 A tall blond figure in the distance looked round but kept on moving away.